cjdbarlow/Part-One/lateral-decubitus-and-olv.md

 ##Lateral Decubitus
 In the lateral position in a **spontaneously ventilating** patient:
+* Dependent lung ventilation improves by ~10%
+Due to impaired compliance of the non-dependent lung (it hyperinflates) and improved copmliance of the dependent lung (it is less expanded).
+    * Depedent lung corresponds more to West Zone 3
+    * Non-dependent lung corresponds more to West Zone 2
+* Dependent lung perfusion improves by ~10%
+Due to the effect of gravity.

 In the lateral position in a **positive-pressure ventilated** patient:
 * The majority (~55%) of the tidal volume is delivered to the non-dependent lung